kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 Here we can again see the date being echoed out every 5 seconds.

-Going back to the yaml file, notice the way I wrote the command setting.
-This is yaml syntax for writing a list as a single line.
+Now, going back to the yaml file, notice the how I wrote the command setting.
+This is actually yaml syntax for writing a list as a single line.
 There are other ways to write this yaml file to achieve the same result.
 I'ved included them in the more-sample folder.

 Ok, that's it for this video.
 See you in the next one.